 The EITC isn’t a flat amount for everyone who qualifies.
 It steadily increases based on the number of qualifying children a taxpayer supports.
-It also depends on your filing status.
+It also depends on your filing status and income.

 You Must Have Some Earned Income

 As the name of this tax credit suggests, you must have at least some earned income to qualify, just not too much.
 The money doesn’t necessarily have to come from working for someone else, however.
 Self-employment income is fine.
 Income from long-term disability benefits and union strike benefits count as well, but income earned as an inmate does not.

 It's adjusted gross income that matters, not your gross income, and this can sometimes make it a bit easier to qualify.
 Your AGI can be less than your gross income because it’s the resulting figure after you've subtracted certain “above-the-line” adjustments to income.
 You can find your AGI on line 11 of the 2020 Form 1040 tax return.

 Having unearned income in addition to earned income is OK – but again, not too much.
 Unearned income can include things like interest from a savings account or from selling property.
 It's basically income you received from a source other than a job or self-employment.